-5 Alpha-Reductase & DHT: Science of Hair Loss
+5 Alpha-Reductase & DHT

 - Conversion: Testosterone → 5αR enzyme → DHT.